Apply to the SPHeRE PhD Programme

 Six HRB SPHeRE Funded Scholarships are available each year.
 Applicants who wish to apply for a SPHeRE funded Scholarship must submit an application form and select their preferred project (or a maximum of 3 projects).

 Projects are linked to an institution, and so Scholars will be based at the institution to which the project is linked.
-It will not be possible for Scholars to move a project to their preferred institution
+It will not be possible for Scholars to move a project to their preferred institution.

-We will not be able to facilitate requests for alternative interview dates
+Interviews for SPHeRE Scholarships will take place on Wednesday 13th May and Monday 18th May 2026 online.
+We will not be able to facilitate requests for alternative interview dates.

-See here for further guidance on applying for a HRB SPHeRE Funded Full-time Scholarship for the 2025 academic year
+See here for further guidance on applying for a HRB SPHeRE Funded Full-time Scholarship for the 2026 academic year

 Understanding and enhancing uptake of Clinical Practice Guidelines for the Management of Obesity in Primary Care settings (UCD)

-3. Individual applicants: Alternatively Funded Scholars
+2. Individual applicants: Self-Funded and Alternatively Funded Scholars (full-time or part-time)

 Please note that outside of the registration fees due to the HEI in which you are registered no additional fees are charged by the SPHeRE Programme.